Estimated reading time: 15 minutes

 Malaria treatments are also recommended, particularly if you head to South Vietnam around the Mekong Delta.

-Health insurance is vital, so if you require any treatment from a private hospital, you’ll be covered.
+Health insurance is vital, so you’ll be covered if you require any treatment from a private hospital.
 It’s also worth making sure your policy includes repatriation.

 Make sure you get the correct expat healthcare insurance and cover while travelling or living in Vietnam.